Edited by Tom Harris, k5wth

 In Signature:

-1. First names and address names in signature, unless unique or very common
+1. First names and address names in signature, unless unique or very common and understood

 WHEN THERE IS ANY DOUBT ABOUT CORRECT COPY, SPELL IT OUT!